inspirehep/author.xml/README.md

 ## What do I need to get started?
 1. Get the file author.dtd, go to [How do I get the author.dtd file?](#getauthordtd).
 This file contains the rules that your author.xml file will be checked ("validated") against.
 1. Get the template file author.xml, go to [How do I get the author.xml template file?](#getauthorxml).
 This is the template file in which you will fill in the meta-data for the authors in your collaboration.
-1. Gather the information needed for some of the data fields for your author.xml file, go to [Where do I get the information needed for some of the fields?](#infoneeded).
+1. Gather the information needed for some of the data fields for your author.xml file, go to [Where do I get the information needed for some of the fields?](#infoneeded) to see how to get the ORCID identifier, etc
-1. Once completed, you should validate your author.xml file against the author.dtd file (mentioned in 1.).
+1. After you have filled in the fields of your author.xml, you should validate the file against the author.dtd file (mentioned in 1.).
 Go to [How do I validate my author.xml file?](#validate).
-1. Following validation, you can submit the author.xml file along with your submission to arXiv in a .tar ball.
+1. Following validation, you will submit the author.xml file as part of your submission to arXiv in a .tar ball.
+The instructions are in [arxiv.org](https://arxiv.org/help/tar).
 1. Please contact us at authors@inspirehep.net if you need assistance.

 <a name="getauthordtd"></a>